raulv7z/portfolio/README.md

 This project is a web application built on React.js.

 It serves as a collection of my recent projects, ways to contact me, and more.
-Please feel free to [explore my portfolio](https://portfolio-6pz.pages.dev/) and reach out if you have any questions or would like to collaborate.
+Please feel free to <a href="https://portfolio-6pz.pages.dev/" target="_blank">explore my portfolio</a> and reach out if you have any questions or would like to collaborate.

 ## Contact